C / C++

 again.

-Once Qodana analyzed your project and uploaded the analysis results to Qodana Cloud, in Qodana Cloud navigate to your project and review the analysis results report.
+Once Qodana analyzed your project and uploaded the analysis results to Qodana Cloud, you can navigate to your project Qodana Cloud and review the analysis results report.

 To learn more about Qodana report UI, see the Inspection report section.